-This page will be a regular feature from me and aims to inform you of news, topics and important dates.
-If you have any concerns please see me or a teaching assistant as soon as possible.
+This page aims to inform you of news, topics and important dates.
+If you have any concerns please see us or a teaching assistant as soon as possible.
 You can also keep up to date with what is happening in Trevithick Class using Tapestry and Class Dojo which you will be informed about at our ‘Welcome Meeting’.

 Each child has a key person who will work closely with your child to ensure their needs are met.
 Please feel free to talk to your child’s key person and share relevant information that may affect your child’s progress.

 Key Worker Groups

 All the children will have a book to share with you (from Monday 10th September) and it is important that they do a little bit of reading every night.
 This term we will be changing their reading books once a week, however it is important that they bring their book-bag to school everyday.
 Please make a comment in your child’s reading record as this helps us assess their progress and ensures we can count the number of times they have read.
 Thank you!
 For more information about our reading scheme please attend our ‘Parent Meeting’ later in the term (Tuesday 2nd October 2018).
 Please check your child’s book bag regularly for notes and newsletters.
 Children have received a laminated copy of the 45 key words and handwriting and numeral practice.
 Encourage your child to practise forming the letters and numerals correctly.

 Inside your child’s reading record, you will also find their ‘Home Learning Challenge’ grid.
 Please try to complete at least 3 of these challenges during the term.